eosrio/hyperion-docs/docs/install.md

     If you have the EOSIO version higher or equal to 2.0.x, use wasm-runtime = eos-vm-jit to improve performance.

-If everything runs well, now it's time to install [hyperion](hyperion.md).
+If everything runs smoothly, now it's time to install [hyperion](hyperion.md)!